 - What does customer service look like in an educational setting?

-- What techniques should you utilize to implement this methodology in your district?
+- Which techniques should you utilize to implement this methodology in your district?

-- What steps can you take to avoid falling into the poor customer service trap?
+- How can you avoid falling into the poor customer service in education trap?

 Continue reading Customer Service in an Education Setting – Why it Works

 According to the National Center for Children Living in Poverty, about 15 million children in the United States today are living in poverty.
 Many of them are not getting the education that others in thriving cities and states are receiving.

 Are poorer students getting less than stellar education?